 St. Andrew’s offers a variety of options for children and youth (Grades K-12) to be involved in vocal and instrumental music groups.
 For details and registration for choirs, please visit the children’s and youth music page.

 Family events provide an opportunity to connect with others, meet new people, and deepen relationships within our wider church family.
 Events are designed for a number of interests and ages.
 Learn more on our Family Ministry page.

 We also provide learning opportunities for parents/guardians (and any adults who care for the youth in our community), with topics focused on issues and concerns relevant to today’s families.
 Learn more on our Parent Education page.

-Boy Scouts is open to boys ages 11 (fifth grade) through 18.
-Interested youth and their parents are invited to stop by anytime to learn more about Boy Scouts.
+Scouts is open to all ages 11 (fifth grade) through 18.
+Interested youth and their parents are invited to stop by anytime to learn more about Scouts.
 The Troop meets weekly during the school year on Mondays at 7 p.m.
 Additional information can be obtained by contacting Jim Schuster, Scoutmaster or Bob Cedergren.
 Information is also available on the Troop’s website.

 Mahtomedi Area TreeHouse